-Your lab/tutorial schedule will depend on your Section - your lab section will be randomly assigned and posted for you on Quercus Grades.
+Your lab/tutorial schedule will depend on your Section - your lab section (i.e., 1 or 2) will be randomly assigned and posted for you on Quercus Grades.
 You must attend your assigned tutorials and labs at the location posted for you on Quercus.
 There are no make-ups.
 You cannot earn credit for attending another location/time/week.